brianjriddle/astrix-wiki/Service-Discovery-and-Service-Binding.md

 ### Configuration
-The previous example uses the configuration mechanism to discover ServiceProperties required to bind to `LunchRestaurantFinder`.
-Astrixs ships with a small standalone configuration framework called `DynamicConfig`.
+The previous example uses the configuration mechanism to discover the ServiceProperties required to bind to `LunchRestaurantFinder`.
+Astrix ships with a small standalone configuration framework called [DynamicConfig](https://github.com/AvanzaBank/astrix/tree/master/astrix-config).
 A configuration property is resolved in the following order:

 1. Custom ConfigurationSource's
 2. System properties